hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

 A SimB activation diagram in JSON always contains an `activations` field storing a list of probabilistic and timing elements to control the simulation.
-Probabilistic values are always evaluated to ensure that the sum of all possibilities is always 1.
+Probabilistic values are always interpreted as weights and thus may sum to any number greater than zero.
-Otherwise an error will be thrown at runtime.
 There are two types of activations: *direct activation* and *probabilistic choice*.
 All activations are identified by their `id`.